PIN BAR CANDLESTICK

 These bearish pin bars typically appear at levels of support.
 When this occurs, the market’s primary trend shifts from bearish to bullish.

-And it is quite the opposite for pin bar formation at resistance level.
+And it is quite the opposite for pin bar formation at a resistance level.

 RELATED: PIN BAR REVERSAL